mateuszmonas/AndroidToDoMvp/README.md

 # AndroidToDoMvp

-In progress

-List of thing to do made using MVP architecture
+Checklist made using MVP architecture, dagger 2 and RxJava